HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      ...
 ```

-We can implement the `IUser` class as follows:
+We can implement `IUser` class as follows:

 ```python
 class IUser (HVMLI Iterator):